-Since online classes don’t require you to meet in-person for 3 or 4 hours a week, it’s easy to underestimate how much work they can be.
-You could end up with a crushing amount of work if you aren’t careful.
+Since online classes don’t require you to meet in person for 3 or 4 hours a week, it’s easy to underestimate how much work they can be.
+If you aren’t careful, you could end up with a crushing workload.

 To avoid this, assume that each online class will require the same amount of time as an in-person class.
 Even if this isn’t true in practice, it will prevent you from overscheduling yourself and getting overwhelmed.

 Additionally, speak to an advisor if possible.
 They can help you decide how many online classes are realistic for your schedule.

 Get Help If You’re Falling Behind

 When you aren’t physically in the classroom, it can be harder to ask your professor for help.
 You can’t just walk up to them after class or find them in their office around campus.
 You’ll need to take more initiative.